NlGBOB/bloxd-piano/README.md

 ## 🚀 Easiest Method: Use the Online Web App!

-For a faster and easier experience, you can use the web version of this tool directly in your browser—no downloads or installation required!
+For a faster and easier experience, you can use the web version of this tool directly in your browser.

 ### **[➡️ Go to the Bloxd Piano Web App](https://bloxd-piano.streamlit.app/)**
 https://bloxd-piano.streamlit.app/

-The web app handles the entire conversion process for you.
-This means you can **completely skip Steps 1 through 5** below.
+The web app handles the conversion process for you.
+You can **completely skip Steps 1 through 5** below.

 **How it works:**
 1. Visit the web app link above.
-2. Upload your `.mid` file.
+2. Upload your `.mid`/`.midi` file.
-3. Configure the `palette` and `layering` options directly on the page. (if you want)
+3. Configure the `palette` and `layering` options (if you want)
 4. Click "Convert", and wait until it generates 4 code blocks

 Once you have your text files, **jump directly to Step 6: In-Game Setup**.